 The desk cop grinned at Luke’s comments.
 He lifted his chin to the purse.
 ‘You could just about hide a body in that one...’ the cop said with a grin.
 He turned to exit the room.
 He’d apparently seen enough.

-Luke remained standing while he carefully unzipped the hand bag, peeled it open and conducted a cursory check inside of the bag.
+Luke carefully unzipped the hand bag, peeled it open and conducted a cursory check inside of the bag.
 As far as he could see it was empty.

-The handbag’s contents were inside the box in a clear plastic zip lock bag, from when it was previously in police possession.
+The handbag’s contents remained inside the box in a clear plastic zip lock bag, from when it was previously in police possession.

 He remembered how the old man suggested the vic would have a recording device or similar hidden somewhere in the hand bag.